 Strategies

-Art Activism, Community Farm/Gardens, Community Land Trusts/Land Conservation, Community Organizing, Direct Relief and Aid, Elevation or Relocation of Homes, Green Infrastructure, Nature-Based Solutions, Policy Reform, Renewable Energy
+Art Activism, Community Farm/Gardens, Community Land Trusts/Land Conservation, Community Organizing and Education, Direct Relief and Aid, Elevation or Relocation of Homes, Green Infrastructure, Nature-Based Solutions, Policy Reform, Renewable Energy

 501c3 Tax Deductible